Home

 0.32 ns CustomPair 4.35 ns KeyValuePair 0.32 ns 4.34 ns 0.32 ns 4.36 ns 0.32 ns 4.35 ns 0.32 ns 4.36 ns

-A summary.
-Keys and values are everywhere—if you think carefully.
-A term has a definition.
-An action has a result.
-KeyValuePair has many uses throughout C# programs.
+Summary.
+If you think carefully, keys and values are everywhere—a term has a definition, and an action has a result.
+It makes sense that KeyValuePair has many uses throughout C# programs.

 Dot Net Perls is a collection of tested code examples.
 Pages are continually updated to stay current, with code correctness a top priority.